tom-clik/clikpage/_notes/Image heights.md

 You can, if every element from the body down has a height of 100%, get the image to fit using pure CSS and grid row sizing.
 You can't use a `min-height:100%` on the ubercontainer to do this, which makes things very difficult.

-Instead, we use grids to create a cell of the correct size.
-We can then use JavaScript to fix the height of the image container and only then show the image.
+Instead, we use use JavaScript to fix the height of the image container and only then show the image.

+## Status

+It works well enough but we're getting FOUCs that need fixing.

 ## Examples